damatechguy27/pygames/README.md

-- Optional - this is only if I feel like its needed a power upgrade system where there will be 3 levels of upgrades for the bullets or 2 types of bullets and both has 3 levels of upgrades, but will depend on how many waves I add or if I decide to added more levels
+- Optional - this is only if I feel like its needed a power upgrade system where there will be 3 levels of upgrades for the bullets or 2 types of bullets and both has 3 levels of upgrades, but will depend on how many waves I add or if I decide to added more levels (Completed)

 - Optional - adding a splash screen and main menu